 How can PreHab help me get better faster?

 According to the National Institutes of Health, participating in pre-surgical exercises will enhance your postoperative results and minimize recovery time.
 Studies have shown that beginning prehabilitative physical therapy a month or so before surgery can significantly speed up your recovery time.
 More and more orthopedic surgeons are incorporating PreHab exercises into patient treatment plans.

 After you’ve had your surgery, you’ll probably be scheduled for a course of post-surgical rehabilitation to help you to continue the good work you started with PreHab.
 It’s important to get moving again as soon as possible after your procedure.
 Post-surgical physical therapy offers a controlled environment that will help you safely recover your strength, function and mobility.

-Our therapists provide one-on-one, evidence-based physical therapy treatment sessions to help facilitate your recovery and return to activities of daily living (ADLs), work, recreational activities and even competitive sports.
+Our therapists provide evidence-based physical therapy treatment sessions to help facilitate your recovery and return to activities of daily living (ADLs), work, recreational activities and even competitive sports.

 The rehabilitative process depends on the injury and type of surgery.
 We help patients recover and rehabilitate from a variety of orthopedic post-operative procedures, including: